 Although the Post Office had a monopoly on Letter delivery, it had no monopoly on parcel delivery; indeed, it did not even have a parcel delivery service itself at that time.
 So, the railway companies of the day, seeing an opportunity to raise money, moved into the Newspaper Delivery business.
 This development in 1855 was led by five railway companies: the North Eastern Railway, the Great Northern Railway, the Lancashire & Yorkshire Railway, the Manchester Sheffield & Lincolnshire Railway, and the East Lancashire Railway (which collectively became known as the Midlands Confederacy, more recently referred to by some as the Northern Mafia).
 Many other railway companies soon followed suite with their own newspaper parcel delivery services.

+At the height of the railway boom in the late 1800s, more than a hundred railway companies in Britain and Ireland printed and used their own stamps!
 Most railway companies printed a serial number (usually called a Control Number) on each stamp as a precaution against fraud and the unlawful re-use of stamps.
-A few companies (such as the Great Northern Railway and the Rhonda & Swansea Bay Railway) did not think that this measure was necessary.
+A few companies (such as the Great Northern Railway and the Rhonda & Swansea Bay Railway) did not think that control numbers were necessary.
 The designs of these railway newspaper stamps were many and varied, which makes them attractive to collectors.

 A display called About the RPG was presented at the 2017 RPG Annual Convention in Shildon.
 This display shows a lot of examples of the Newspaper Stamps issued by the various railways.